Manziine/alu-zero_day/README.md

-This is the root README.md file for the alu-zero_day repo
+This repository contains tasks and exercises for learning git and github